-That said, the situation is fast-moving and constantly evolving.
+As we all know, the situation with regard to the Coronavirus (officially known as Covid-19) remains fast-moving and constantly evolving.
 We will try to keep you as informed as possible on these pages with the latest available advice.
 You can also see the latest NHS advice here.

 We have now suspended all routine appointments at both surgeries.
 Our GP’s will telephone patients requesting an appointment to assess whether, in the interests of both your own and our staff’s health, a face-to-face appointment is necessary.
 If it is deemed appropriate for the patient to come in to the surgery then the doctor will make the necessary appointment during that triage phone call.
 This also applies to appointments with our nurses and health care assistants.